danyadsmith/sand-dancer/README.md

 Aaron A. Reed's book [Creating Interactive Fiction with Inform 7](http://inform7.textories.com) largely consists of exercises that guide an author through creating a personal copy of Sand Dancer.
-Danya D. Smith authored this version in 2023 using the most recent version of [Inform 7](https://ganelson.github.io/inform-website/).
+Danya D. Smith authored this version in 2023 and 2024 using the most recent version of [Inform 7](https://ganelson.github.io/inform-website/).
 (10.1.2).

 It has been over ten years since the first edition of Reed’s book was published